hwajinsh/markdown-cv/index.md

 `Aug 2022 - Nov 2023`
 __EPSRC Our Health - NHS Lothian Student Researcher__

-Under the supervision of Dr Helen Szoor-McElhinney
+Under the supervision of Dr Helen Szoor-McElhinney, Partners with the NHS Age and Health Strategic planning team

+- Producing a patient-led research project that explores, with patients living with frailty and key workers who support them, the benefits and challenges associated with the use of digital solutions for the improvement of the out-patient care pathway
 - Contributing Author of NHS Lothian Remote Outpatient Hospital Care Report 2022
 - Exploring the Impact of Remote Appointments on Multi-Morbidity Patients within NHS Lothian Outpatient and GP Contexts (Lothian Health & Care Professions Research Conference)